Matheus-Schmitz/avaxtar/README.md

 ## Citation

 <p style='text-align: justify;'>
-If you use this code, please cite this paper:
+If you use this code, please cite the following paper:

 ```
 @article{Schmitz2021,
 arxivId = {2110.11333},